chibicode/about/_includes/index.md

 <a href="http://www.linkedin.com/in/chibicode" target="_blank">LinkedIn</a> /
 <a href="https://plus.google.com/110325199858284431541?rel=author" target="_blank">Google+</a>

-This page is built using [Solo](http://chibicode.github.io/solo/). &copy;Shusaku Uesugi 2014
+This page is built using [Solo](http://chibicode.github.io/solo/). &copy; 2014 Shusaku Uesugi.